UCC is continuing to accept truck students during the closure. Interested students can call 541-440-4668 for information.

 Training is provided by an accredited institution with well-established policies and procedures as described in UCC Student Handbook and College Catalog.

-If you have a CDL and need additional hours to improve or refresh your skills, sign up for CDL Class A Refresher Training.
+Umpqua Community College offers training if you have a CDL and need additional hours to improve or refresh your skills.
+Contact the Community & Workforce Training office at 541-440-4668 for more information.

 Completion of this program could lead to employment as one of the following: